 eReceipts

 Fetch can also pull receipts from your email.
-Once you connect Gmail or Yahoo, the app scans incoming order confirmations from supported retailers and credits them automatically.
+Once you connect a supported email provider (Gmail and Yahoo on both platforms; iOS also supports Outlook and AOL), the app scans incoming order confirmations from supported retailers and credits them automatically.

 This is the closest thing to a passive earnings source.
 Set it up once and let Fetch pick up Amazon, Target, and DoorDash receipts in the background.